 Yarn used: Drops Karisma, Drops Lima and Cascade 200 Superwash.
 Needled: 4.0 mm (US 6) Started: 10 July 2019 Finished: Still knitting on it.

-To cut o long story short, they have lots of KALs and some CALs and one of the recent ones are a pair of Scrappy Socks where you knit a pair of socks from leftover sock yarn.
-Great idea I thought because there’s always leftover after you knitted a pair and now I could use all of these leftovers to knit a pair to use them all up.
+To cut a long story short, they have lots of KALs and some CALs and one of the recent ones is a pair of Scrappy Socks where you knit a pair of socks from leftover sock yarn.
+Great idea I thought because there’s always leftover after you knit a pair and now I could use all of these leftovers to knit a pair to use them all up.

 So I joined in and here are mine.
 I thought to knit both socks at the same time and I didn’t have two sets of the 2.50mm metal needles so one set is bamboo and now I can see that they don’t look the same just because of the fact that they are not both metal, interesting.